felix-lang/felix/doc/articles/unique.rst

 applied to any type.

 We also provide three operators which can be applied to expressions.
-The `uniq` operator takes a value of some type T, and returns a value of type `uniq T`.
-The `ununiq` operator takes a value of type `uniq T`, for some type T, and returns a value of type T.
+The `box` operator takes a value of some type T, and returns a value of type `uniq T`.
+The `unbox` operator takes a value of type `uniq T`, for some type T, and returns a value of type T.

 These operators are type coercions which have no